 Sometimes we try to show the world we are flawless in hopes that we will be liked and accepted by everyone, but we can’t please everyone and we shouldn’t try.
 The beauty of us lies in our vulnerability, our complex emotions, and our authentic imperfections.
 When we embrace who we are and decide to be authentic, instead of who we think others want us to be, we open ourselves up to real relationships, real happiness, and real success.

-1. The people worth impressing just want you to be yourself.
+2. Most people worth impressing just want you to be yourself.

-3. YOU are the only person who can change YOUR life.
+3. YOU are the only person who can change your life.

 In every situation you have ever been in, positive or negative, the one common thread is you.
 It is your responsibility, and yours alone, to recognize that regardless of what has happened up to this point in your life, you are capable of making choices to change your situation, or to change the way you think about it.
-Don’t let the opinions of others interfere with this prevailing reality.
+Don’t let the opinions of others interfere with this prevailing truth.

 4. Society’s materialistic measurement of worth is worthless.